A Comprehensive List of Hindu Gods and Goddesses

 Goddess Parvati in the form of Devi Durga

 She is the wife of Lord Shiva and the daughter of Himalaya.
-In her previous birth, she was Goddess Uma who was the first wife of Lord Shiva.
+In her previous birth, she was Goddess Uma, the first wife of Lord Shiva.
 She has also incarnated many times to kill Asuras.
-She took the form of Goddess Durga and killed an Asura named, Mahishasura.
+She took the form of Goddess Durga and killed an Asura named Mahishasura.

 2. Goddess Lakshmi: